sebastienrousseau/sebastienrousseau.github.io/_posts/2023-10-16-protecting-data-in-the-quantum-age-the-hash-library-hsh.md

 ### Navigating the Quantum Computing Landscape Securely

-* **Security Assurance**: Using the [Hash Library (HSH) ⧉][00], provides an assurance to organizations that their data remains secure.
+* **Security Assurance**: Using the Hash Library (HSH), provides an assurance to organizations that their data remains secure.

 * **Future-Proofing**: Adopting quantum-resistant algorithms now will safeguard organizations from potential future vulnerabilities.

-* **Cost Efficiency**: The [Hash Library (HSH) ⧉][00] is open source and can be used without the need for expensive licenses or subscription fees.
+* **Cost Efficiency**: The Hash Library (HSH) is open source and can be used without the need for expensive licenses or subscription fees.
 This makes it an attractive option to organizations that are looking to keep their costs low while still having access to secure quantum computing.

 ### Maintaining Consumer Trust